pizzapanther/wildwoodag-v2/content/post/2022-05-08-honor-your-father-and-mother.md

   - commandment
 ---

-<p>Honor your father and your mother, that your days may be long upon the land which the Lord your God is giving you.
+Honor your father and your mother, that your days may be long upon the land which the Lord your God is giving you.
 Ex.
+20:12

-20:12 </p><p>There are many ways to show HONOR!
+There are many ways to show HONOR!
 One way that we do this is by setting aside a special day, once a year: called Mother’s Day.
-My prayer is that every mother in this congregation be blessed and honored today! </p><p> </p><p>If life has taught me anything, it is that we cannot take tomorrow for granted!
+My prayer is that every mother in this congregation be blessed and honored today!

+If life has taught me anything, it is that we cannot take tomorrow for granted!
 Therefore, don’t just honor your mother today, but look for opportunities every day!
-Take advantage of the time, you will never regret it! </p>
+Take advantage of the time, you will never regret it!